Introduction to Simple Linear Regression

 - b is the coefficient variable for our independent variable x.
 This coefficient plays a crucial role.
 It says how a unit change in x (IV) is going to affect y (DV).
 It is referred to as the coefficient of proportionate also.
-In terms of mathematics, it is up to you is the slope of the line or you can say steep of the line.
+In terms of mathematics, it is up to you as the line’s slope, or you can say steep of the line.

 - a is a constant value.
-It is referred to as intercept also, that is where the line is intersecting the y-axis or DV axis.
-In another way we can say when an employee has zero years of experience (x) then the salary (y) for that employee will be constant (a).
+It is referred to as intercept also, which is where the line is intersecting the y-axis or DV axis.
+In another way, we can say when an employee has zero years of experience (x), then the salary (y) for that employee will be constant (a).

 How does Least Square work?